andrewdimmer/csi-3370-software-project-config-test/docs/version-control/WritingCode.md

 ## How do I write new code?

+Prerequsites: Make sure you are on the `main` branch of the repository, then right before starting this process be sure you "Pull" the `main` branch to get any new updates!

 1. Create a new branch from your preferred git client.
 This basically creating a new copy of the code that is yours to use.
 This means that if anyone else changes code, it won't break what your making while you're still writing your code.
 (Note: it may still break your code later, but we'll fix this later on).

 2. Open the code repository in your preferred development environment (i.e. JEdit for this class).